-At low welding currents, DC arc has uniform bead size and provides good wetting action of the molten weld metal.
+At low welding currents, the DC arc has a uniform bead size and provides good wetting action of the molten weld metal.
 Most combination electrodes designed for both AC and DC welding obtain better results when set to DC.

 When to Use DC?

-- Low voltage devices, like cell phone batteries and remote controls
+- Low-voltage devices, like cell phone batteries and remote controls

 - In overhead and vertical applications